paulmathai01/LinReg-CPP-Scratch/README.md

 - Create functions for button clicks
 - Put data points of the chart when button is clicked (inside the function)

-_Testing &amp; Debugging will be done using the same methods for non-linear regression, as well._

 1. First button click is the open File button.
 This Calls the openFile functions in the classes with the file path and checks if it&#39;s open.
   - Calculate slope, calls function, outputs value into multiline text box.
 Checks if file is open or not.